githubEdit

 Actually, ignore does not rely on any versions of node specially.

 Since 4.0.0, ignore will no longer support node < 6 by default, to use in node < 6, require('ignore/legacy').
-For details, see CHANGELOG.
+For details, see CHANGELOGarrow-up-right.

 Table Of Main Contents